JBroks/GB-Accidents-Dashboard/README.md

 - Android (Pixel 2) (portrait & landscape).

-Furthermore, [Responsinator](https://www.responsinator.com/) was used to test responsivness of the final version of the project.
+Furthermore, [Responsinator](https://www.responsinator.com/) was used to test responsiveness of the final version of the project.
 The website is fully responsive and working well on mobile devices.

 #### Bugs: